XSEDE Scholars Program

 Meet the Scholars!
 Follow the links below to access their bios:

-Email program manager Juliet K. Stipeche at firstname.lastname@example.org to join the Scholars listserv if you are a student interested in receiving emails about the XSEDE Scholars Application and online activities throughout the year including computing workshops, webinar mentoring sessions, and research/intern opportunities.
+Email program manager Leticia Velazquez at firstname.lastname@example.org to join the Scholars listserv if you are a student interested in receiving emails about the XSEDE Scholars Application and online activities throughout the year including computing workshops, webinar mentoring sessions, and research/intern opportunities.

-The XSEDE Scholars Program is directed by Richard Tapia, Rice University professor and 2011 National Medal of Science recipient, and managed by Juliet K. Stipeche at Rice University.
+The XSEDE Scholars Program is directed by Professor Richard Tapia, recipient of the 2011 Medal of Science.
+The program is managed by Leticia Velazquez, Rice University.